Atticus29/dataJitsu/bugs.md

 # Known issues
-- [ ] Creating a user gives them a different uid than they should have?
+- [ ] Ending an annotation now does not pause and reset, but there's no delay and also the arrows don't swtich disabled
 - [ ] Logging in after creating user and logging out changes paid status to trip
 - [ ] My admin user is being either removed or replaced by the next one?
 - [ ] Maybe put a delay between the user creation and the user login to avoid the alert popup